mobxjs/mobx/docs/intro/overview.md

 ```

 These methods, `increaseTimer` and `resetTimer` are just like you would write them without MobX.
 You can use them anywhere -- from React event handlers or in `setInterval`, for instance.
+Notice that making updates asynchronously doesn't require any special wiring; since MobX is a \_re_active system, it doesn't matter how or even when state updates are triggered; the reactivity system will propagate changes in any case.

 **_MobX helps you do things in a simple straightforward way_**.